 Alumni Grant: A tuition reduction for students who have completed St. Catherine University or University of St. Thomas bachelor's degrees.

 Immediately after the collaboration dissolves, the joint social work programs will transition from being accredited as a collaborative program to pursuing individual program accreditation.
-Both St. Thomas and St. Kate’s will pursue accreditation through the Council on Social Work Education (CSWE), which accredits the BSW and MSW programs individually.
+Both St. Kate’s and St. Thomas will pursue accreditation through the Council on Social Work Education (CSWE), which accredits the BSW and MSW programs individually.
 We will follow an abbreviated one-year candidacy process that CSWE has customized for independent programs following the closure of a joint program relationship (learn more about this process).

 We will provide updates once the exact timeline is known and will create and update FAQ as details are known.